Raisa31/RIP-Routing-Protocol/README.md

-# RIP-Routing-Protocol
-Implementation of RIP protocol on OPNET modeler
+Implementation of RIP routing protocol using OPNET modeler and to observe the number of updations made in the forwarding table on failure and recovery.